chenx/Reading/Html/README.md

 ## New features of HTML5

 - New semantic elements.
 E.g., \<header>, \<footer>, \<section>, \<article>.
-- Enhanced multimedia capabilities by native supports for audio and video
+- Enhanced multimedia capabilities by native supports for \<audio> and \<video>.
-- Provided Web Storage APIs: localStorage, sessionStorage, SQL database (indexDB)
+- Provided Web Storage APIs: localStorage, sessionStorage, SQL database (indexDB).
-- Enabled websites to access users' geographical location: Geolocation API
+- Enabled websites to access users' geographical location: Geolocation API.

 ## Some of the main HTML5 APIs